 - Start by making the crust (or use store-bought): Make your ice water by adding your water to a glass with ice.
 Mix in the vinegar and set aside as you prepare the rest of the dough.

 - In a medium bowl, mix the flour and salt.
-Add the butter and cut into the flour using a pastry cutter or fork.
-The butter should be the size of large peas.
+Add the vegan butter and cut into the flour using a pastry cutter or fork.
+The vegan butter should be the size of large peas.